arabaciirmak/Mobile-Provider-Bill-Payment-System-API-Project/README.md

 # Mobile Provider Bill Payment System API
-This is a RESTful API project developed for the **SE 4458** course.
-It simulates a mobile provider system (e.g., Turkcell) where users can query bills via mobile/banking apps and pay via a website.
-Administrators can manage billing records through secure endpoints.
+This is a RESTful API project developed for the SE 4458 course.
+It simulates a system where users can query bills, make payments and admins can manage billing records.

 ## Features Overview
 | Platform | Role / API | Auth Required | Paging | Description |